Using Z® Open Editor with Dev Containers

 - Check out the branch "devcontainer"

-- If you have the "Dev Container" VS Code extension and Docker installed, VS Code will prompt you that it found a dev container asking you if should start it in your local Docker.
+- If you have the "Dev Container" VS Code extension and Docker installed, VS Code prompts you that it found a dev container and asks if you should start it in your local Docker.
 Click "Reopen in Container".

-- It will prompt you now saying that it found two devcontainer.json files in our sample repository.
+- It prompts you saying that it found two devcontainer.json files in our sample repository.
 "Z Open Editor Container" and "Z Open Editor Container with VPN".
 For now select the first option.
-The second one you could use in the same way as described in Connecting to a z/OS system using a VPN if you need your container to use a VPN to access your z/OS system.
+The second one, you could use in the same way as described in Connecting to a z/OS system using a VPN if you need your container to use a VPN to access your z/OS system.

-- VS Code will now start building the image and starting the container, which might take a few minutes the first time.
+- VS Code now starts to build the image and starts the container, which might take a few minutes the first time.

-- Finally, VS Code will prompt to reload the editor, which will then open the remote workspace inside the container.
+- Finally, VS Code prompts to reload the editor, which then opens the remote workspace inside the container.

-Inside the container workspace you will find a copy of your workspace files.
-It has even mirrored your Git repository and configuration into the container, so that you can just continue working with this project as if it would be local.
+Inside the container workspace, you find a copy of your workspace files.
+It mirrors your Git repository and configuration into the container, so that you can just continue to work with this project as if it is local.
 To test that you are indeed working inside the container, open the Terminal window and type whoami

 and not your regular user account.

-If you missed the initial prompt you can always execute loading the workspace in a container via the command palette with "Dev Containers: Reopen in Container".
+If you missed the initial prompt you can always execute to load the workspace in a container through the command palette with "Dev Containers: Reopen in Container".
 The VS Code documentation has more details about all the other commands you can execute.

-Instead of running your remote workspace in a local Docker container you could run it on a remote Linux system in a Docker container there.
-VS Code also supports just running a workspace on a remote system directly, but only when using a container runtime on the remote system you can ensure the common workspace configuration that the dev container file provides.
-You therefore need access to such as remote system that also has Docker, Podman or an equivalent container runtime installed.
+Instead of running your remote workspace in a local Docker container, you could run it on a remote Linux system in a Docker container there.
+VS Code also supports to just run a workspace on a remote system directly, but only when using a container runtime on the remote system you can ensure the common workspace configuration that the dev container file provides.
+You therefore need access to such a remote system that also has Docker, Podman or an equivalent container runtime installed.

 - Select "Remotes (Tunnels/SSH) in drop-down in the Remote Explorer.

-- If you have your remote system listed in your personal ssh/config file it will be listed.
+- If you have your remote system listed in your personal ssh or configuration file it is listed.
 Otherwise you can use the

 +

-button to create a new entry. - Connect to the remote system using either of the two buttons next to the system name opening in current or new window.
+button to create a new entry. - Connect to the remote system using either of the two buttons next to the system name to open in current or new window.

-- When connected you see that the File Explorer offers options to open existing folder or to clone a repository.
+- When connected, you see that the File Explorer offers options to open the existing folder or to clone a repository.

 - Clone the https://github.com/IBM/zopeneditor-sample repository and check out the branch "devcontainer".